Your cart is currently empty!

 ARTICLE V: DUES

-B: Dues – Application fee and annual renewal for Club membership shall be $75 (subject to change).
-Membership dues received after 4/30/14 will be effective for one year (365 days) beginning from the day of dues are received.
+Dues – Application fee and annual renewal for Club membership shall be the amount posted on The Club’s official website.
+Membership dues received are effective for one year (365 days) beginning from the day dues are received.
 Annual dues levels may not be changed more than once per year.

 ARTICLE VI: MEETINGS